The World’s 25 Largest Airports By Surface Area

 Commonly referred to as Schiphol Airport, this airport is the primary international airport for The Netherlands, located around 9 kilometers southwest of Amsterdam.

-It’s an extremely busy airport, taking the title of the 3rd busiest airport in Europe in terms of the number of passengers using it each year.
-In 2017, a huge total of 68.5 million passengers traveled through the airport.
+It’s an extremely busy airport, taking the title of one of the busiest airports in Europe in terms of the number of passengers using it each year.

 Unusually, it only has one singular terminal, but it is separated into three separate departure halls.